bioFAM/MOFA/README.md

 </p>

 ## News
+- 01/01/2020 Beta version of MOFA+ software is [available](https://github.com/bioFAM/MOFA2).
+We recommend all users to switch to MOFA+.
+- 01/12/2019 The new version of MOFA (MOFA+) manuscript is published in [bioRxiv](https://www.biorxiv.org/content/10.1101/837104v1.article-metrics)
-- 03/05/2019 MOFA is [available](https://bioconductor.org/packages/devel/bioc/html/MOFA.html) from the developmental version of Bioconductor (only for R>=3.6):
+- 03/05/2019 MOFA is [available](https://bioconductor.org/packages/devel/bioc/html/MOFA.html) from the developmental version of Bioconductor (only for R>=3.6):.
 - 10/01/2019 Python package uploaded to PyPy
 - 21/06/2018 Beta version released
 - 20/06/2018 Paper published: http://msb.embopress.org/content/14/6/e8124